zwang531/simple_robot_game/README.md

 Location : [1,6]
 Direction faced:S

+How to test:
+open terminal, navigate to the directory that has the python file and run the following, python game1.py

 game2.py:
 Version 2- Given a starting position [x,y] (0<x,y<9), initial direction faced (W, S, N, E) on 8 x 8 square board and the target position, direction and maximum actions allowed, print all possible actions robot can make to get to that position.
 Allowed Actions: